zita-ch/a1_fall_rec/README.md

 Yang, C., Yuan, K., Zhu, Q., Yu, W., & Li, Z. (2020).
 Multi-expert learning of adaptive legged locomotion.
 Science Robotics, 5(49), eabb2174.
 + Which may be more suitable for A1:
 Smith, L., Kew, J. C., Peng, X. B., Ha, S., Tan, J., & Levine, S. (2022, May).
 Legged robots that keep on learning: Fine-tuning locomotion policies in the real world.
 In 2022 International Conference on Robotics and Automation (ICRA) (pp. 1593-1599).
 IEEE.
-+ Which consists multiple stages:
++ Which consists of multiple stages:
 Lee, J., Hwangbo, J., & Hutter, M. (2019).
 Robust recovery controller for a quadrupedal robot using deep reinforcement learning. arXiv preprint arXiv:1901.07517.